metal-stack/duros-controller/README.md

 ## Configuration

 The configuration is done through a CustomResource in the shoot namespace in the seed.
-The LightBitsStorage CustomResource contains a Reference to the metal-api project and the URLs and the Admin Token of the duros-api.
+The Duros CustomResource contains a Reference to the metal-api project the Endpoints and the name of StorageClasses which should be created.
+The JWT Token is stored as StorageClass Secret.
-The Gardener Extension Provider Metal will create a LightBitsStorage CustomResource on shoot creation.
+The Gardener Extension Provider Metal will create a Duros CustomResource on shoot creation.

 Example CR which will reconcile 2 StorageClasses, one with 2 replicas, and one with 3 replicas.